lykmapipo/sails-hook-model-extra/README.md

 ```

 ### `softDelete(criteria, callback)`
 Allow to soft delete model(s) by set `deletedAt` attribute to current timestamp.
-Currently `softDelete` requires a model to explicit define `deletedAt` attribute.
+Currently `sails-hook-model-extra` will extend loaded models with `deletedAt datetime` attribute unless explicit defined on the models.

 - `criteria`: A valid sails waterline query criteria.
 If not provided an empty object criteria `{}` will be used.